 With a nice bit of tanning done, we got ready for our Christmas Evening.
 It was a big one for the teens as they were having a party.
 I had booked Joshua into the nursery so that I could relax and enjoy a nice meal.

 It was the best present I could have given myself.
 To be waking up on the Allure of the Seas in the Caribbean.
-What could be the furthest thing from sitting around in our pj’s unwrapping presents through bleary eyes on a cold and dark Christmas morning?
+What could be the further from being in our pj’s unwrapping presents on a cold and dark Christmas morning?
 Breakfast with the Dreamworks Characters of course!

 Alex, King Julien and Gloria came along to join us.

-After dinner I took a walk around the ship, thinking what I should do next and admiring my wonderful surroundings.
+After dinner, I took a walk around the ship.
+As I admired the beautiful surrounded I thought about what I should do next.

-The thing is, by day 7 of your cruise, you really do settle in to the way of life and learn how to get the most out of everything.
-You realise you are not going to be on the ship for another 24 hours and want to get as much in (your stomach) as possible.
-So Joshua and I started with donuts on the boardwalk.
+By day 7 of your cruise, you have learned where everything is.
+You have less than 24 hours on the ship and want to get as much in (your stomach) as possible.
+So Joshua and I started with doughnuts on the boardwalk.
 I had mine with a coffee and Joshua with his milk.
-I had the key lime pie ring donut and Joshua had the chocolate one.
-They were absolutely heavenly.
+I had the key lime pie ring doughnut and Joshua had the chocolate one.
+They were heavenly.